Just because it's through a webcam doesn't mean you can't dress to impress.

 It is highly recommended to preview your look on camera before the actual video interview.
 Record in front of a wall with neutral colors, avoiding wallpapers and distracting patterned walls.
 All the focus should be on you — not the background.

 Position your webcam so that it's at eye-level when you sit down, and be sure that you have sufficient lighting in the room so you can be clearly seen without shadows or too much backlight.
 Turn on all the lights in the room and close the curtains to prevent glare if you're recording in the daytime.
-Record yourself for a few minutes to make sure that your outfit and environment look acceptable.
+Record yourself for a few minutes to make sure that your interview outfit and environment look acceptable.

 How should you dress from the waist down?